Friday, April 22, 2011

 3. My son isn't stupid.
 Most people realize that Reagan is smart.
 He's 13 and communicates on a fairly advanced level as many Aspies do.
 But Ciaran is still small.
 Since his communication isn't as good as other children his age, it's easy to label him as not being very smart.
 Nothing could be further from the truth.

 4. There are a million and one ways out there to treat Autism.
-While I'm always on the lookout for tools that will make their lives easier, I have no desire to put them or myself through hell trying to fix something that I don't think needs to be fixed.
+While I'm always on the lookout for tools that will make their lives easier, I have no desire to put them or myself through hell trying to fix something that I don't think is broken.

 5. I don't speak for all parents with Autism.
+Not remotely.
 Many of them do want to fix or cure their kids.
 While my feelings are different, I have no desire to judge them or their experiences.
 Life's tough enough.
-I can only speak for myself, and do my best to speak for my sons.
+I can only speak for myself, and do my best to speak for my kids.

 6. I wish people talked to their kids about Autism and how to work with kids who have it.
 We spend so much time teaching tolerance and diversity, and that's awesome!
 But how many parents do you know who've really explained to their kids what Autism is?
 We have so many children affected by this disorder, it's a virtual guarantee that your kids either already know one, or will.
-If they understand it, they'll be nicer to my kids.
-That would mean so much to them and to me, too.
+If they understand it, they'll be more patient with them.
+That means so much to the kids and the families living with Autism.

 8. Socially inappropriate behavior on the part of my kid is a time for teaching.
 Telling my child, "When it's Amy's turn we have to keep our hands off the toy" is so much more helpful than saying "Stop it.", "No.", or "Time Out!".
-Again, he's not being bad, he just doesn't get the social nicety yet.
-This is me working with the understanding that he did it because he doesn't know better.
+Because he's not being bad, he just doesn't get the social nicety yet.
+So I have to work with the understanding that he did it because he doesn't know better.
 Trust me, when he's just choosing to do something he knows he's not allowed to do, I'll be the first to put a stop to it.
 Although, again, because of his Autism, the way I handle that may not look the same as it would with a Neurotypical child.
+But that's okay.
+I know what I'm doing.

 10. While I don't need pity, I do often need support and understanding.
 Raising kids is hard.
 Raising kids with Autism has it's own set of unique challenges.
 I often feel like I'm not doing enough, or not doing it right.
 I need encouragement.
 Especially on bad days.